Code-Institute-Submissions/tarahwaters-milestone-project1/README.md

 **Navbar** from [Bootstrap or BS](https://getbootstrap.com/docs/5.0/components/navbar/#responsive-behaviors) - adjusted bg color and added brand/logo with homepage link @Nathan Parry_4P_cohort_lead and @Paul Treggiden helped fix issues with styling

-**Footer** - used code from CI Love Running tutorial, then adapted styling for page and used bootstrap columns to separate text and social links
+**Footer** - used code from Code Institute (CI) Love Running tutorial, then adapted styling for page and used bootstrap columns to separate text and social links

 **Hero image carousel** from [BS](https://getbootstrap.com/docs/4.0/components/carousel/#with-indicators)
 - Help with carousel slides initially not showing up - [ByteGrad on YouTube](https://www.youtube.com/watch?v=mPZLxhgTKCU)